-- 1. This measure shall apply to all vessels fishing for tuna and tuna-like species within the IOTC area of competence. - 2.
-CPCs shall require vessels flying their flag to promptly release unharmed, to the extent practicable, shortfin mako sharks (Isurus oxyrinchus) and longfin mako sharks (Isurus paucus) when brought along side for taking on board the vessel., respecting the standards and procedures outlined in paragraph 5.
-CPCs shall require vessels flying their flag to implement, while giving due consideration to the safety of the crew, the minimum standards for safe handling and release procedures of shortfin and longfin mako sharks, as provided under Annex I, in order to promptly release unharmed, to the extent practicable, and to improve survivability of live shortfin and longfin mako sharks. - 3.
-Any retention permissible shall be allowed only when the fish is dead at haulback, and the vessel has an observer or a functioning electronic monitoring system (EMS) on board to verify the condition of the sharks.
+- 1. This measure shall apply to all vessels flying the flag of a CPC and fishing for tuna and tuna-like species within the IOTC area of competence. - 2.
+CPCs shall require vessels flying their flag to promptly release unharmed, to the extent practicable, shortfin make sharks (Isurus oxyrinchus) and longfin make sharks (Isurus paucus) when brought along side for taking on board the vessel.
+CPCs shall require vessels flying their flag to implement, while giving due consideration to the safety of the crew, the minimum standards for safe handling and release procedures of shortfin and longfin make sharks, as provided under Annex I, in order to promptly release unharmed, to the extent practicable, and to improve survivability of live shortfin and longfin make sharks. - 3.
+Any retention permissible shall be allowed only when the fish is dead at haulback, and the vessel has an observer or a functioning electronic monitoring system1 (EMS) on board to verify the condition of the sharks.
 In the absence of an observer or a functioning EMS, all shortfin and longfin make sharks shall be released or discarded. - 4.
-CPCs whose fishing vessels retain shortfin or longfin make sharks shall prohibit transhipping, whole or in part, shortfin or longline make sharks caught in association with IOTC fisheries. - 5.1.CPCs shall require vessels flying their flag to implement, while giving due consideration to the safety of the crew, the minimum standards for safe handling and release procedures of shortfin and longfin make sharks, as provided under Annex I, in order to promptly release unharmed, to the extent practicable, and to improve survivability of live shortfin and longfin make sharks. - 6.5.
-CPCs shall ensure that their fishers record and report incidental-all catches including dead discards and -as well as live releases of make sharks in accordance with Resolution 15/01 On the recording of catch and effort data by fishing vessels in the IOTC area of competence.
-CPCs shall urge their fishers to report catches at species level.
+CPCs whose fishing vessels retain shortfin or longfin make sharks shall prohibit transhipping, whole or in part, shortfin or longfin make sharks caught in association with IOTC fisheries. - 5.
+CPCs shall ensure that their fishers record and report all catches including dead discards and live releases of make sharks in accordance with Resolution 15/01 On the recording of catch and effort data by fishing vessels in the IOTC area of competence.
+CPCs shall urge their fishers to report catches at species level. - 6.
+By 1 January 2028, CPCs that reported annual average catches (landings and dead discards) of shortfin make sharks (SMA, MAK and MSK species codes) over 1 tonne between 2020-2023 shall present to the WPEB and SC the statistical methodology used to estimate dead discards and live releases.
+The WPEB and SC shall review and approve the methods and, if they determine that the methods are not scientifically sound, shall provide relevant feedback to the CPCs in question to improve them. - 7.
+As part of their annual data submissions, CPCs shall provide all relevant data for IOTC make sharks, including estimates of dead discards and live releases using the methods approved by the SC in the previous paragraph.
+If the Compliance Committee determines that a CPC fails to report their catch data, including dead discards and live releases, that CPC shall prohibit their fishing vessels to retain any quantity of shortfin or longfin makes in line with paragraph 3 until such data have been reported.

-&lt;sup>1 The use of an EMS must respect-comply with the standards of Resolution 23/08 on electronic monitoring standards for IOTC fisheries.
+1 The use of an EMS must comply with the standards of Resolution 23/08 on electronic monitoring standards for IOTC fisheries.